tavisit/Univerity_Mangement_Site/README.md

 * The home page has information scrapped using HTML Agility Pack, including announcements from the Automatics and Computers Faculty website and news from the TUCN website
 * Registration possible only for the student type, the Teacher/Worker account will be added by Admin
 * Dorm payments automatically updated every month
+* For every user, only the ID is visible, in order to garantee the application of the European GDPR laws and rules regarding the personal information usage.

 ## To do List